Sweet Potato Flatbread

 They are best served immediately, but leftovers will keep well in the refrigerator for several days.
 They freeze beautifully, so this is a great recipe to make ahead for the holidays.

-Notes: ♪♫ Arrowroot is a starch, like potato or tapioca that is great in gluten free baking.
-It is sold as arrowroot starch, or arrowroot powder.
-If you can’t find it locally, it is readily available online from sites like Amazon.
+Notes ♪♫ Arrowroot is a starch, like potato or tapioca that works well in gluten free baking.
+It also makes a great roux, never lumpy!
+You can likely find it locally, sold as arrowroot starch, or arrowroot powder.
+If not, you can get it here on Amazon.

 Print This Post Print This Post